victoriacheng15/website/docs/books/atomic-habits.md

 ## Chapter 15

-The cardinal rule of behavior change is based on the idea that habits are like compound interest - the small actions you take today will compound over time and have a significant impact on your life.
-By making small, incremental changes to your habits, you can build up momentum and make progress towards your goals.
+The cardinal rule of behaviour change is based on the idea that habits are like compound interest - the small actions you take today will compound over time and have a significant impact on your life.
+By making small, incremental changes to your habits, you can build up momentum and make progress toward your goals.

-This reminds me about the React tutorial with click.
+This reminds me of the React tutorial with an increment click.
 You add one each time you click, and the longer you are going, the number is keeping increasing until you stop clicking.

 To apply the cardinal rule of behavior change, you can try the following steps:

-- Identify the habits you want to change or improve.
+- Identify the habits you want to change or improve
-- Break these habits down into small, actionable steps that you can take consistently.
+- Break these habits down into small, actionable steps that you can take consistently
-- Focus on making small improvements to your habits every day or week, rather than trying to make drastic changes all at once.
+- Focus on making small improvements to your habits every day or week, rather than trying to make drastic changes all at once
-- Track your progress and celebrate your successes, no matter how small they may seem.
+- Track your progress and celebrate your successes, no matter how small they may seem